thelfer/MFrontGenericInterfaceSupport/docs/papers/joss/paper.md

   automatically allocated by `MGIS`.
-- An `MGIS` data structure that stores the states of an arbitrary number of integration points. `MGIS` can allocate the memory associated with the state of all specified integrations points or borrow memory allocated by the solver.
+- An `MGIS` data structure that stores the states of an arbitrary number of integration points. `MGIS` can allocate the memory associated with the state of all specified integration points or borrow memory allocated by the solver.

 For post-processing, `MGIS` provides a set of functions to retrieve information about the state of the material.
-For example, one can retrieve the value of a state variable from the previous data structures.
+For example, one can retrieve the value of a state variable from the described data structures.

 ## Computation stage